 - Approves the Women, Infants, and Children (WIC) Program Estimate, which increases item 4265-111-0890 by \$52,946,000 ongoing and increases item 4265-111-3023 by \$15,497,000 ongoing to reflect adjusted expenditure estimates.
-Also adopts trailer bill to exempt contracts administered by the WIC program from the public contract code to provide local WIC agencies more flexibility to utilize federal funding for administering the WIC benefit and avoid loss of federal funding. - Approves the Genetic Disease Screening Program (GDSP) Estimate, which decreases item 4265-111-0203 by \$230,000 ongoing to reflect adjusted expenditure estimates. - Approves the Center for Health Care Quality (CHCQ) Estimate, including: revised 2020-21 expenditure authority of \$344.9 million, which is a \$3.8 million increase from the 2021-22 Governor's Budget.
+Also adopts placeholder trailer bill to exempt contracts administered by the WIC program from the public contract code to provide local WIC agencies more flexibility to utilize federal funding for administering the WIC benefit and avoid loss of federal funding. - Approves the Genetic Disease Screening Program (GDSP) Estimate, which decreases item 4265-111-0203 by \$230,000 ongoing to reflect adjusted expenditure estimates. - Approves the Center for Health Care Quality (CHCQ) Estimate, including: revised 2020-21 expenditure authority of \$344.9 million, which is a \$3.8 million increase from the 2021-22 Governor's Budget.
 This increase is due to \$3.8 million in supplemental awards related to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 For 2021-22, CDPH estimates expenditures will total \$394.0 million, which is an increase of \$2.5 million from the 2021-22 Governor's Budget.
-This increase includes \$2.5 million in supplemental awards related to the CARES Act. - Adopts trailer bill to allow PrEP-AP to pay for specified ancillary services for a person dispensed or furnished PrEP and post-exposure prophylaxis medication pursuant to Business and Professions Code sections 4052-4052.03. - Approves \$6 million General Fund one-time and provisional language to support costs incurred from legal challenges to the state's COVID-19 pandemic response. - Adopts trailer bill to repeal Health and Safety Code section 125075, which requires hospitals and physicians attending newborn infants to report each occurrence of Rhesus Isoimmunization Hemolytic Disease (Rh-HDN), due to its extremely low morbidity and mortality rate. - Adopts trailer bill to provide a Public Contracts Code exemption for the Lesbian, Bisexual, Transgender and Queer (LBTQ) Women's Health Equity Initiative, which was included in the 2019 Budget Act, to allow smaller community-based organizations to successfully compete for grants and contracts.
+This increase includes \$2.5 million in supplemental awards related to the CARES Act. - Adopts placeholder trailer bill to allow PrEP-AP to pay for specified ancillary services for a person dispensed or furnished PrEP and post-exposure prophylaxis medication pursuant to Business and Professions Code sections 4052-4052.03. - Approves \$6 million General Fund one-time to support costs incurred from legal challenges to the state's COVID-19 pandemic response.
+It is also requested that provisional language be added to allow CDPH to use this appropriation for this specific purpose. - Adopts placeholder trailer bill to repeal Health and Safety Code section 125075, which requires hospitals and physicians attending newborn infants to report each occurrence of Rhesus Isoimmunization Hemolytic Disease (Rh-HDN), due to its extremely low morbidity and mortality rate. - Adopts placeholder trailer bill to provide a Public Contracts Code exemption for the Lesbian, Bisexual, Transgender and Queer (LBTQ) Women's Health Equity Initiative, which was included in the 2019 Budget Act, to allow smaller community-based organizations to successfully compete for grants and contracts.